pypy/pypy.org/posts/2022/03/how-is-pypy-tested.rst

 We also use the CPython Test suite as a final check to see whether our interpreter correctly implements all the features of the Python language.
 In that sense it acts as some kind of compliance test suite that checks whether we implement the language correctly.
-The test suite is not perfect for this purpose.
+The test suite is not perfect for this.
 Since it is written for CPython's purposes during its development, a lot of the tests check really specific CPython implementation details.
-Examples for these are tests that check that ``__del__`` is called immediately after objects go out of scope (which only happens if you use reference counting as a garbage collection strategy, which PyPy doesn't do).
+Examples for these are tests that check that ``__del__`` is called immediately after objects go out of scope (which only happens if you use reference counting as a garbage collection strategy, PyPy uses a `different approach to garbage collection`_).
 Other examples are checking for exception error messages very explicitly.
 However, the CPython test suite has gotten a lot better in these regards over time, by adding ``support.gc_collect()`` calls to fix the former problem, and by marking some very specific tests with the ``@impl_detail`` decorator.
 Thanks to all the CPython developers who have worked on this!

+.. _`different approach to garbage collection`: https://www.pypy.org/posts/2013/10/incremental-garbage-collector-in-pypy-8956893523842234676.html

 In the process of re-implementing CPython's functionality and running CPython's tests suite, PyPy can often also be a good way to find bugs in CPython.
 While we